BeltranVV/Project2/README.md

 </div>

 Figure 3.
-Shows the comparison between the experimental data, the fitted parameters in this study and the fitting presented on the paper:
+Shows the comparison between the experimental data, the fitted parameters in this study and the fitting presented on the paper.
+It can be observed that the prediction of the parameters reported in the paper is not the most correct for the aqueous phase and the biocrude compared to the data.

 <div align="center">
   <img src="ODE_output.png" alt="data" width="400">